 1) Prohibited from conflicts of interest in respect to loans.

 2) Prohibited from revenue sharing arrangements with any lender.

-3) Prohibited from the soliciting or accept of gifts from a lender, guarantor, or servicer.
-Gifts include an "gratuity, favor, discount, entertainment, hospitality, loan, or any other item having a monetary value of more than a de minimus amoun," including services, transportation, lodging, and meals.
+3) Prohibited from the soliciting or accepting gifts from a lender, guarantor, or servicer.
+Gifts include "gratuity, favor, discount, entertainment, hospitality, loan, or any other item having a monetary value of more than a de minimus amoun," including services, transportation, lodging, and meals.
 A gift does not include the following:

 4) Prohibited from receipt of any fees, payments, or any other financial benefits for consulting services by anyone with responsibilities in respect to education loans.

 5) Prohibited from assigning first-time borrower's loans to a particular lender and not delaying certification of any loan regardless of the lender or guaranty agency the borrower selects.

 6) Prohibited from accepting any funds to be used for private education loans in exchange for the institution providing concessions to the private lender.